Contrastive Learning for Lane Detection via cross-similarity: Results

 \section{Results}

-We specifically chose to evaluate CLLD with U-Net because it is a common encoder-decoder architecture used in various methods that approach lane detection as a segmentation-based problem~\cite{lee2022end,zou2019robust,tran2019robust,moujtahid2022spatial}.
-In addition, we tested our method using RESA\cite{zheng2021resa}, which is currently the state-of-the-art semantic segmentation lane detection method that is not based on the U-Net architecture.
-This independent validation is necessary to ensure the accuracy of our results.
-Lastly, we evaluated CLLD using CLRNet, a leading anchor-based lane detection method.
+We specifically chose to evaluate CLLD with U-Net because it is a common encoder-decoder architecture used in various methods that treat lane detection as a semantic segmentation problem~\cite{Zou_2020_TVT}.
+Additionally, we tested our method using RESA \cite{Zheng2021RESA}, which is currently the SOTA semantic segmentation lane detection and not based on the U-Net.
+Such independent validation is crucial to confirm the accuracy of our model.
+Finally, we conduct an evaluation of CLLD using CLRNet~\cite{Zheng_2022_CVPR}, which is recognized as a leading anchor-based method for lane detection.